5 NY Authors To Put On Your Summer Reading List

 By Marie Flounoy

-There’s no better time than the Summer to catch up on the things you’ve been putting off.
+There’s no better time than the summer to catch up on the things you’ve been putting off.
 Whether it’s a vacation that’s been on your bucket list, a festival experience, or like many, that book you’ve been meaning to read.
-The Summer is the perfect time to do it!
-In the midst of traveling, soaking up some sun on the beach, or planning for the Fall.
-Below are a few New York-based authors you may want to add to your reading list, as well, keep on your radar this year.
+The summer is the perfect time to do it!
+In the midst of traveling, soaking up some sun on the beach or planning for the fall.
+Below are a few New York-based authors you may want to add to your reading list and keep on your radar this year.

 Alex Wolf